There are two kinds of companies in the world :

 Saptarshi: A B2B product comes with its own challenges.
 I actually prefer calling it B2B2C; because at the end of the day, it is always a consumer that consumes the experience.
 For educating users, we go with the regular B2C approach of having in-app tutorials.
 Along with that, we also educate the employees by meeting them in person.
 Zeta is a completely customizable product and each company establishes their own rules and settings in the app.
 Hence, we are bound to make the extra effort.

 Rama: In my view, B2B is challenging because if something goes wrong even for an individual and if s/he logs a complaint against the app, then there is a possibility of losing a corporate client.
 Also, while creating their own set of rules, there are times when a company might face some ambiguity problem.
 To make it more user-friendly, we have to change UI many times.

 Dalpat: How do you collaborate with other teams?

 Abhisek: At Zeta, there is no bifurcation among teams, even we do not use roles such as UI designer, UX designer or Hybrid designer among ourselves.
 With a view to giving better User Experience, we work cooperatively.

 As Rama mentioned earlier, after having a discussion with the Product Manager, we do user interviews about it which is followed by a team discussion for further execution.
 In design perspective, we come up with a rough paper sketch followed by a quick mockup.
-After reviewing it with Kushagra for its feasibility, we contact the engineering team to ensure the probability of its implementation.
+After reviewing it internally, we contact the engineering team to ensure the probability of its implementation.
 Once we have developed the design, using Zeplin it is sent to the development team.
 For the suggestions and reviews received, we have a separate discussion among the team members and if found appropriate we implement the same.
 As everyone knows, the design is a never-ending process, hence the cycle continues until a perfect product is manufactured.